flashapply/blog/publications/what-is-flashapply/index.md

 ![Manual Applications vs FlashApply for 20 jobs](./manual-vs-flash.png)

-FlashApply, is saving you significant 8 hours in the application process.
+FlashApply saves you a significant 8 hours in the application process.
 With these extra hours, you can focus on honing your interview skills, networking, or simply enjoying some well-deserved relaxation while FlashApply handles the legwork of job hunting.

 **What's Next?**